Subscribe

 There are several reasons why a cat can get depressed, with most of them stemming from change.
 If you suspect depression in your cat, it may be due to one of several reasons.

 • Illness or injury.
 If a cat develops an illness or medical condition that interferes with their day-to-day life, it can seriously affect their mental health.
-Conditions such as arthritis that cause pain or a loss of a limb can prevent them from jumping or playing like usual, which can lead to depression.
+Conditions such as arthritis that cause pain can prevent them from jumping or playing like usual, which can lead to depression.

 • Loss of a loved one.
 While cats may seem solitary, they can be more social than we think.
 If a family member or pet companion moves out or passes away, kitties can grieve just like people do.